 Fisherman’s Wharf is the Disneyland of San Francisco.
 San Francisco residents almost NEVER go to Fisherman’s Wharf unless they’re showing someone around.
-It’s worth a visit, sure, to check out the sea lions at Pier 39 and to grab a sourdough bread bowl filled with delicious clam chowder at Boudin’s, but you should look to stay elsewhere.
+It’s worth a visit to check out the sea lions at Pier 39 and grab a sourdough bread bowl filled with delicious clam chowder at Boudin’s, but you should look to stay elsewhere.

 Now, onto where to stay in San Francisco.

-The best areas to stay in San Francisco are going to be the Mission / Castro and Hayes Valley.
+The best areas to stay in San Francisco will be the Mission / Castro and Hayes Valley.

-Hayes Valley is a great home base for exploring San Francisco for its central location.
-You’ll be right off of Market Street, which puts you within walking distance of the main transit hub connecting you to the rest of the city and beyond.
+Hayes Valley is a great home base for exploring San Francisco of its central location.
+You’ll be right off Market Street, which is within walking distance of the main transit hub connecting you to the rest of the city and beyond.
 It’s a small area, but it is packed with all sorts of restaurants, bars, coffee shops, and more.

 13 Best Things to Do in San Francisco in the Winter

 San Francisco in the winter is not terribly different from any other season.
 But you will occasionally run into a stormy day when it’s not pleasant to be outside.
 In the list below, you’ll find a few perfect rainy-day activities for your trip along with some things to do on a sunny day in San Francisco.